Robin Olsen has lived for half a century. No experience is a bad experience unless we learn nothing from it.

 Freedom is misunderstood in today’s world.
 Capitalism, democracy, financial security, constitutions, none of those things ‘make’ us free.
 We were born free.
 Even a slave can choose to simply not be a slave.
 The consequences of that choice can be pretty severe but the choice is still theirs to make.

 Even if you choose not to choose, you still made a choice.
 No one can ever take that from you.
-Freedom is automatic.
+Freedom is automatic, as is responsibility.

 - OHCHR | Module 1: Freedom of conscience